OmarGamalH/DSA_Final_Project/README.md

 A modern and interactive **Connect 4** game built in Python using **Tkinter** for the GUI and **ttkbootstrap** for a stylish dark theme.
 It features custom player names, hover effects, win detection, and a responsive user interface.

 ---
+## 🕹️ How to Play

+1. Enter custom player names when prompted.
+2. Player 1 uses **Red**, Player 2 uses **Yellow**.
+3. Hover over a column to preview your move.
+4. Click to drop your piece in the selected column.
+5. The first player to connect four wins.
+6. If the board fills up, it's a draw.
+7. Click **Reset** to start a new game.

+---
 ## 📸 Preview

 # Switching Turns